Browse CIA Jobs

 If selected as a scholarship recipient, you will receive a wide array of benefits, including:

-- Tuition assistance up to $18,000 per calendar year for tuition, mandatory fees and books
+- Tuition assistance up to $18,000 per calendar year for tuition, mandatory fees and books; STEM field positions receive tuition up to $25,000 per calendar year.

 - Daily allowance for meals and incidentals during summer tours